MdAbdullahAnwar/FoodRush_Admin/README.md

 # 👨‍💻 FoodRush Admin

 **FoodRush Admin** is the backend management panel for the FoodRush food ordering platform.
-Built using **React.js**, **Clerk Authentication**, and **Firebase Firestore**, this interface empowers administrators to manage the food items, categories and orders efficiently.
+Built using **React.js**, **Clerk Authentication**, **Tawk.To - Live Chatting** and **Firebase Firestore**, this interface empowers administrators to manage the food items, categories, orders efficiently also solving queries from Customer with Live Chat feature.

 ---